Hingol National Park: Hinglaj Mata mandir

 Hinglaj Mata mandir, or Nani Mandir, is a major Hindu shrine in Pakistan and is a site of a pilgrimage bringing over 250,000 pilgrims to its location at the center of Hingol National Park every spring.

 The Kali Mata temple in a cave in the Hanglaj Valley is said to be 200,000 years old.
 The annual festival is attended by 20,000 to 30,000 people and is organized by a committee of leading Hindus from Sindh and Balochistan.
 There are only four passenger compartments, so most pilgrims stay in tents, while many have to stay under trees or exposed to the sun.
 Apart from accommodation, the most difficult task for the pilgrims who come here is to climb the Chandra Gup Mt.

 Makran beaches

-The beach adjacent to Kand Malir on the last corner of Hangul National Park, also known as 'Virgin Beach', was added to the list of Asia's 50 Most Beautiful Beaches in 2018.
+The beach adjacent to Kand Malir on the last corner of Hingol National Park, also known as 'Virgin Beach', was added to the list of Asia's 50 Most Beautiful Beaches in 2018.
 The deserts, high mountains and volcanoes along the coast add to the tourist attraction, but unlike other beaches in Pakistan, much of the tourist activity has not yet begun here.
 Traveling along the Makran Coastal Highway, one can easily reach Sapat Beach in Boji Koh, another beach in Balochistan.
 The Hangul National Park Team consists of more than 20 members, including the Wildlife Pakistan, the Provincial Department of Livestock, Environment and Tourism.
 But with the Government of Balochistan managing the park, many areas still require reforms.
 The Kand Malir beach, also known as the "Golden Beach", is considered one of the most beautiful beaches of Pakistan due to its clear water.